 Complete Fire Safety

-The legislation on fire safety is complex with different buildings/property types being subject to different laws and regulations, this can leave landlords and letting agents confused as to what fire safety precautions they must take.
+The legislation on fire safety is complex with different buildings and property types being subject to different laws and regulations.
+This can leave landlords and letting agents confused as to what fire safety precautions they must take.

 As a 'responsible person' you have a legal duty to keep your property safe from fire through the provisions of the Regulatory Reform (Fire Safety) Order 2005.